You want smart political talk without the meltdowns?

 Why would you ever want to leave that Adam Schiffal?

-First of all, we have a great state in Florida, and then we're gonna have to continue to build on the great leadership of the governors, uh, Governor DeSantis, Governor Scott, who've done a great job in the past and make sure that we're leading the country when it comes to how you run a state and having a place where everybody can live free, grow an economy, raise a family, and really see the American dream uh become a reality, and that's the state of Florida.
+First of all, we have a great state in Florida, and then we're going to have to continue to build on the great leadership of the governors, Governor DeSantis, Governor Scott, who've done a great job in the past and make sure that we're leading the country when it comes to how you run a state and having a place where everybody can live free, grow an economy, raise a family, and really see the American dream become a reality.

-They lied about President Trump, um, and and now that stuff is all coming home for them, and they gotta deal with the consequences.
+And now that stuff is all coming home for them, and they got to deal with the consequences.

 The people don't believe them.

-The media can't cover for them, and Donald Trump is doing the thing we knew he was gonna do, which is lead on day one, be effective, and and make sure he was gonna push the uh the America first agenda on all fronts.
+And Donald Trump is doing the thing we knew he was going to do, which is lead on day one, be effective, and make sure he was going to push the America First agenda on all fronts.

-Do you expect the primary there's a lot of talk that that maybe the first lady, Casey DeSantis, will get into the race.
+There's a lot of talk that maybe the first lady, Casey DeSantis, will get into the race.

 What are your thoughts on that?

-Uh all that remains to be seen.
+Well, it remains to be seen.

 I mean, we'll cross that bridge when we come to it.

-Um, and then collecting support.
+And then collecting support.

-Um, obviously I have uh President Trump support.
+Obviously, I have President Trump's support.

-Uh we have uh um the Club for Growth.
+We have the Club for Growth.

-They've endorsed me as the next uh governor of Florida, and then I have several uh officials in our state, uh that you know, we're gonna be able to announce uh shortly.
+And then I have several officials in our state that we're going to be able to announce shortly.

-Uh and uh however, I think it's much better to be a chief executive than it would be to be a congressman.
+And however, I think it's much better to be a chief executive than it would be to be a congressman.

-I think that uh it's just naturally based on the way it's configured, I think it's just dysfunctional.
+I think that it's just naturally based on the way it's configured.

 Am I wrong?

-Uh Congress is very dysfunctional.
+Congress is very dysfunctional.

-And and part of the reason is, and you're seeing it right now, there's so many games that are played on Capitol Hill.
+And part of the reason is, and you're seeing it right now, there's so many games that are played on Capitol Hill.

 Everybody's constantly trying to posture.